Some0ne3lse/lil-bits-final-version/lil-bits/README.md

 Install both the server and app with npm install, then run it with npm run dev

-I've gotten css input from my friend who is also a web developer, but the js code is all by me, except for the few hints I've gotten from my teacher.
+I've gotten css input from my friend who is also a web developer, but this has only been for flaws I didn't notice, and all fixes are done by me.
+JS code is all by me, except for the few hints I've gotten from my teacher.